zindigo/movie-trailer-website/README.md

+# StarterCode

+This is a python script for a movie trailer website.
 It creates an html file that displays clickable movie posters.
 Clicking the movie poster will display the movie's trailer in a modal window.

 # Installation